per-gron/overman/doc/interface_api.md

 as only are run.

 When `skipped` is true, that test or suite will be skipped.

+When `timeout` is present, all tests in the suite should be run with that as the timeout, rather than the global timeout (unless it is overridden again in a subsuite or the test itself).

+When `slow` is present, all tests in the suite should be run with that as the slowness threshold, rather than the global slowness threshold (unless it is overridden again in a subsuite or the test itself).

 The functions specified in the `before` and `after` properties are considered before and after hooks.
 Hooks can optionally have names.
 The hook functions may